Fees & Insurance

 Growing up, your brain learned about who you are as an individual as well as part of a larger community and whether to trust that the world is a safe place.
 But guess what?
 Your brain has the capacity to learn new lessons about life and relationships as an adult.
 That is why the relationship with your therapist is so important and why it is vital to find a good fit with their therapy approach and personality.

 I also use mindfulness techniques and strategies from other therapies that fall under the Experiential Therapy category.
 This means you will learn how to sit and be with yourself and your feelings and learn how to cope with sensations and emotions in the moment.

 How Are You as a Therapist In Session?

 Do You Have Any Suggestions On What I Can Do Outside of My Therapy Sessions to Enhance My Overall Experience?

 You can also ask me for suggested books, magazines, articles, or videos that are relevant to what we’re working on in therapy to read and watch between sessions.
+You can also follow me on Instagram or Facebook for more education and suggestions.
 I would also encourage you to start focusing on healthy habits that you can practice between sessions.
 This can include spending more time in nature, starting a meditation practice (which we can practice in therapy sessions as well), journaling, and taking some time away from electronics.